Brown Shoes Don't Make It

 "Brown Shoes Don't Make It" is a song by The Mothers of Invention, written by band leader Frank Zappa.
-It is the 14th and penultimate song on their second album Absolutely Free.
-The song is one of his most widely renowned works, declared by the AllMusic as "Zappa's first real masterpiece".
+It is the penultimate song on the second album Absolutely Free.
+The song is one of his most widely renowned works, described by AllMusic as "Zappa's first real masterpiece".

 History

 The title was inspired by an event covered by Time magazine reporter Hugh Sidey in 1966.
 The reporter correctly guessed that something was amiss when the fastidiously dressed President Lyndon B. Johnson made the sartorial faux pas of wearing brown shoes with a gray suit.
 Johnson flew to Vietnam for a surprise public relations visit later that day.

 Live versions of this song are featured on the albums Tinsel Town Rebellion and Road Tapes, Venue 2.

 Music and lyrics

-The song was written in April 1966 during a trip to Honolulu where The Mothers played for a week at a club called "Da Swamp".
-The lyrics are derived from Zappa's belief that people who make laws are sexually maladjusted.
+The song was written in April 1966 during a trip to Honolulu, where The Mothers played for a week at a club called "Da Swamp".
 It starts as a general attack on suburban American society: TV, greed and conformity are all mocked openly.
 The story then moves to a city hall official fantasizing about having sex with a thirteen-year-old girl.

-The music makes several stylistic shifts, covering hard rock, classical, psychedelic rock, vaudeville and jazz.
+The music makes several stylistic shifts, covering blues rock, modernist classical music, psychedelic rock, vaudeville, and jazz.
 It is cited by AllMusic as being a "condensed two-hour musical".
-The song lasts 7:30 and is the twelfth track (fourteenth on CD reissues) on Absolutely Free.
-According to Zappa, the beginning background music was inspired by Lightnin' Slim's "Have Your Way".
+Zappa said the opening music section was inspired by Lightnin' Slim's "Have Your Way".